Tour through the Schanzenviertel with a Greeter

 After the removal of the fortifications at the beginning of the 19th century, a water tower was built on this site in 1910.

-Today is in this already from afar visible water tower the hotel Möwenpick.
+Today this water tower, already visible from afar, houses the hotel Möwenpick.

-Directly adjoins the Schanzenpark, which is strongly frequented due to its large offer of playgrounds, sports fields in the summer.
+It is surrounded by Schanzenpark, strongly frequented due to its large offer of playgrounds, sports fields in the summer.

 A hotel in the water tower